sievericcardo/oxidowl/README.md

 ### Multi-Protocol Server Support

-Run Oxidowl as a server with multiple protocol interfaces. **Note:** By default, the reasoner runs without servers.
+Run OxidOWL as a server with multiple protocol interfaces. **Note:** By default, the reasoner runs without servers.
 Use the `--enable-server` flags to start web services.

 #### Starting the Server